marschall-lab/project-ont-1kg/snakemake_pipelines/haplotagging/README.md

-# Haplotagging
+# Description of the Pipeline

-## Idea
+- The long read DNA sequences of the sample cohort can be tagged as "H1" or "H2" using `whatshap`.

-- Calling WhatsHap haplotag on the CRAM files using the phased NYGC callset
+- The haplotags were determined using the NYGC phased panels (PMID: 36055201) where 967 samples intersect between their study and our study.
-- Phased NYGC callset has to be separated sample-wise and all the chromosomes are merged.
+- Due to WhatsHap's limitation at the pseudo-autosomal regions of the X and Y chromosomes, certain post processing steps were added to accurately tag the reads.